neechbear/tcadmin/README.md

  * Document some interesting examples of use from your crontab.
  * Remove ^M characters from database output.

+## Bash Tab Auto-Completion

+To enable the bash shell tab auto-completion functionality for the `tcadmin` command, simply copy the `bash-completion.sh` to `/usr/share/bash-completion/completions/tcadmin`.

 ## Example Usage

 ```